wolfSSL/wolfssl/wolfcrypt/src/port/sealsq/README.md

 ### Raspberry Pi 5 (RP1 / DesignWare I2C) - use a bit-banged bus

-The Pi 5 does not work with the SDK's built-in bitrate control: its I2C controller lives in the RP1 chip (a Synopsys DesignWare controller behind PCIe) at a different address, so the SDK's `/dev/mem` register poke targets a controller that is not there and has no effect.
+The Pi 5 does not work with the SDK's built-in bitrate control: its I2C controller lives in the RP1 chip (a DesignWare I2C controller behind PCIe) at a different address, so the SDK's `/dev/mem` register poke targets a controller that is not there and has no effect.
 Worse, the RP1 DesignWare controller itself hangs on the VaultIC's clock stretching during longer